Sunday, March 31, 2013

 Paul Cornell adapted Human Nature and Family of Blood from his own Virgin New Adventure's novel Human Nature and has done a bloody good job of it with the help of a fantastic cast and a stonking central performance from David Tennant.

-There's more to this story that simply the Doctor v the Family of Blood.
+There's more to this story than simply the Doctor v the Family of Blood.
 There's depth to this.
-There's meditations on war, on love, on loneliness, on courage and on death.
-There are two of the best speeches on and about the Doctor here to.
-Tim Latimer's (Thomas Sangster) "Fire and Ice" speech and Son of Mine/Jeremy Baines's (Harry Lloyd) "Fury of the Time Lord" speech , which are brilliant delivered.
+There are meditations on war, on love, on loneliness, on courage, and on death.
+There are two of the best speeches on and about the Doctor here.
+Tim Latimer's (Thomas Sangster) "Fire and Ice" speech and Son of Mine/Jeremy Baines's (Harry Lloyd) "Fury of the Time Lord" speech, which are brilliantly delivered.